technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 ![](./media/image14.jpeg)

-5. Wait for the Dev container to setup . it takes 3-5 min
+5. Wait for the Dev container to set up. it takes 3-5 min

 ![](./media/image15.jpeg)

-6. Run below command to log in to AZD.
+6. Run the below command to log in to AZD.
 Copy the generated code and press Enter.

 +++azd auth login+++